 Recognized by NW triathletes as the “must do” event to open the triathlon season, the Blue Lake Triathlon encompasses two full days of racing (Sprint races on Saturday & Olympic races on Sunday).
-This two-day, fun-filled weekend also includes the Sports & Fitness Expo, while the Olympic distance event serves as the NW Club Challenge.
+This two-day, fun-filled weekend also includes the Sports & Fitness Expo, while the Olympic distance event includes the NW Club/Team Challenge.
 Triathlon Clubs from across the NW gather at Blue Lake Park to compete for boasting rights as the top club of multisport athletes in the region.

 The bike courses of these races are flat and fast, with the majority occurring on a section of Marine Dr that is closed to all but local traffic.
 This makes the course one of the safest and fastest in the region.
 The Sprint course falls entirely on this portion of Marine Dr and participants rarely encounter a vehicle.
 The Olympic course has a 7-mile section which goes south towards I-84 to the Troutdale Airport and back on quiet, lightly traveled county roads.

 During 2001, the event nearly doubled in size to almost 800 total participants.
 In 2002 the event grew to its maximum of 1,000 participants, with many others being turned away.
 In 2003 the BLT was split into its current two-day format to accommodate the increasing growth of competitive NW multisport athletes.
 Be sure to register early because the Blue Lake Triathlon is expected to fill to its limit of 800 participants each day.
 If the race fills, we will post a notice on this website.